VCU-CS-Capstone/cs-capstone-2024-25-cs-capstone-2024-25-github-repo-set-up-0000---Capstone-Template/README.md

 # CS-25-334 Large Language Models (LLM) for data extraction from clinical notes
 ## About the project
-This project aims to enhance data extraction from free-text clinical notes in Electronic Medical Records (EMRs) using Large Language Models (LLMs) and synthetic note generation.
-The goal is to improve data sharing between healthcare facilities while safeguarding patient privacy.
+This project aims to improve the extraction of structured data from free-text clinical notes in Electronic Medical Records (EMRs) using Large Language Models (LLMs).
+It focuses on generating synthetic clinical notes to facilitate data extraction and sharing while maintaining patient privacy.
+By using curated templates and LLMs, the project creates synthetic notes that mimic real ones without exposing Protected Health Information (PHI).
+It also involves fine-tuning LLMs to enhance data extraction accuracy and plans to validate synthetic notes through a Turing Test-style experiment.
+Future developments include expanding the tool to support various clinical note types and disease sites, and creating a web-based tool for customization.

 | Folder | Description |
 |---|---|